-He is a co-author and editor of Fallism: One Year of Rational Commentary, as well as the principal co-author of The Real Digital Divide: South Africa’s Information and Communication Technologies Policy, an FMF monograph, both published in 2017.
-Martin is a co-author and editor of Igniting Liberty: Voices for Freedom Around the World, published by Champion Books in 2018.
-He has an upcoming book, The Constitution and the Rule of Law: An Introduction, which will be published by the FMF in 2019.
+Martin is a co-author and editor of Fallism: One Year of Rational Commentary, as well as the principal co-author of The Real Digital Divide: South Africa’s Information and Communication Technologies Policy, an FMF monograph, both published in 2017.
+He is a co-author and editor of Igniting Liberty: Voices for Freedom Around the World, published by Champion Books in 2019.
+He is the sole author of The Constitution and the Rule of Law: An Introduction, which was published by the FMF in 2019.

 His articles have appeared in publications such as Business Day, De Rebus, The Witness, The Star, The Saturday Star, City Press, and Rapport, as well as online publications like CNBC Africa, Daily Maverick, Netwerk 24, Rand Daily Mail, Cape Messenger, Huffington Post, Politicsweb, TechCentral, and at the Foundation for Economic Education.
 He has also been interviewed on television (such as Al Jazeera, eNews Channel Africa, SABC, Business Day TV, kykNET), radio (such as Talk Radio 702, Radio Rosestad, SAFM, O.FM, Classic FM, Jacaranda FM, and Pretoria FM) and podcasts (The Renegade Report, Dirk Scheepers Program, TouchCentral, and Revolution Report Live).

 Martin’s interest in politics originated in his sense of human decency.
 Having grown up in post-Apartheid South Africa, Martin bore witness to the few instances of interracial distrust between blacks and whites.
 His fierce opposition to racism led him down the path of progressivism (‘liberalism’ in the American sense), favouring personal freedom but a strong government presence in economic affairs to correct the imbalances caused by Apartheid.

 Rebelliously, Martin proudly called himself a socialist through much of high school, where he was surrounded by generally conservative Afrikaner teachers and peers.
 He has, however, consistently been and remains to this day, a dogmatic individualist.